diekhans/ga4gh-schemas/doc/protocol.md

 ## Messaging
 Messages are used to implement the streaming protocol.
-A message is not a GA4GH data object, it is a transfer facility with a predefined set of message.
+A message is not a GA4GH data object, it is a transfer facility with a predefined set of messages.
-One type of the message is used to send GA4GH query and response data.
-In response to a query, as stream of messages is sent as a single HTTP chunk transfer encoded response.
+One type of  message is used to send GA4GH query and response data.
+In response to a query, a stream of messages is sent as a single HTTP chunk transfer encoded response.
 The protocol allows for a stream of mixed GA4GH object types.